Nk008/Mushroom-Classification-EDA/README.md

 This repository contains a Kaggle notebook focused on the classification of mushrooms using machine learning.
 The project involves extensive Exploratory Data Analysis (EDA) and model evaluation, with a specific emphasis on the Matthews Correlation Coefficient (MCC) for assessing model performance.
 The final goal is to generate accurate predictions for submission to a Kaggle competition.

-The Kaggle Notebook Link: https://www.kaggle.com/code/nareshkmr/mushroom-classification-analysis/notebook
+The Kaggle Competition Link: https://www.kaggle.com/competitions/playground-series-s4e8/overview Dataset for the Training is also taken form this Link: https://www.kaggle.com/competitions/playground-series-s4e8/data The Kaggle Notebook Link: https://www.kaggle.com/code/nareshkmr/mushroom-classification-analysis/notebook
 ## Table of Contents